bbarg/sheets/LanguageReferenceManual.md

 * single dimensional array literal
   - An opening `[` followed by comma-delimited float and/or integer literals, followed by a `]`.
 If the array literal contains only float or only integer literals, it will be of the respective type, but a mix will always be interpreted as a float array (integer literals will be casted to floats).
 Whitespace between brackets, commas, and int/float literals is ignored.
 * multi-dimensional array literals
  - An opening '[' followed by a comma delimited series of single or multi-dimensional array literals, all of the same dimensionality, but not necessarily the same size, followed by a closing ']'.
-The literal has dimension 1 + dimension of subarrays, and has size
+The literal has dimension 1 + dimension of subarrays, and has size (number of subarrays * size of largest subarray)

 ###3.4 Punctuation